songrise/MLLM4Art/README.md

 ```

-### Benchmark Custom Models
+### Evaluate Custom Models on FineArtBench
 To test your own local model on the 2AFC tasks of the FineArtBench, please refer to `custom_model_evaluate.py`.
 Specifically, you shall implement the `Evaluator` interface with your own model inference logic and map the model prediction to pairwise judgment.
 Then you can run the benchmark with the following command:

 ```bash
 python custom_model_evaluate.py
 ```

-To test API-based MLLMs, please refer to `mllm_API_evaluate.py`.
+To test API-based MLLMs (e.g. ChatGPT), please refer to `mllm_API_evaluate.py`.
 You need to set up your own API key and base URL in the script.
 The exemplar config can be found in `./APIConfig/`.
 Then you can run the benchmark with the following command:
 ```bash
 python mllm_API_evaluate.py --config <REPLACE_WITH_YOUR_CONFIG_PATH>
 ```

-The expected output is a JSON file in the same format as `./data/2AFC/2AFC_global_N_5000.json`, but with the `winner` field filled in according to your model's predictions.
+The expected output is a JSON file in the same format as `./data/2AFC/2AFC_global_N_5000.json`, but with the `winner` field filled according to your model's predictions.

 ### Benchmark Correlation Performance